Five Questions to Ask Before You Hire a DUI Lawyer

 The penalties for a DUI in Pennsylvania are extraordinarily harsh and if you value your future and your freedom, a DUI lawyer is the best person equipped to help you fight to keep your rights and your freedom.

-There should be no question: yes, you should hire a DUI lawyer.
+For the sake of your future, there should be no question: yes, you should hire a DUI lawyer.
 But hiring the right DUI lawyer can be a challenge.
-You want a DUI lawyer who is experienced and aggressive and really cares about your case—these things could have a huge impact on your future.
+You want a DUI lawyer who is experienced and aggressive and really cares about getting the best possible outcome for your case —all of which could have a huge impact on your future.

-A first time DUI in PA you could mean up to six months in prison, a $5,000 fine and a 12-month license suspension, upon conviction.
-It is doubtful that this is the future you envisioned.
+A first-time DUI in PA could mean up to six months in prison, a $5,000 fine, and a 12-month license suspension, upon conviction.
+It is doubtful that this is the future you envisioned for yourself.

 There are several options to fight for your DUI charges to be dismissed or reduced.
 It is also possible to enter into probation programs like The ARD Program.
 A good attorney can help you pursue these options, or fight to have your charges dismissed or reduced.